 Close the lid and watch it closely.

 Leave your gecko in for 15 minutes.
 Pull your gecko out.
-Remove any excess particles of feces, food and dirt by rolling a q tip across and under the feet.
+Remove any excess particles of feces,

 Only do this when it is needed; geckos don’t really love this!